 \subsection{Mass spectra of $\Omega_{ccb}$ and $\Omega_{bbc}$ baryons}

-Basing on the mechanism of heavy quark dominance, the energies of $\Omega_{ccb}$ baryons with $\lambda-$mode and $\Omega_{bbc}$ with $\rho-$mode are good approximations to their mass spectra.
+Based on the mechanism of heavy quark dominance, the energies of $\Omega_{ccb}$ baryons with $\lambda-$mode and $\Omega_{bbc}$ with $\rho-$mode are good approximations to their mass spectra.
 However, all possible assignments of the angular momenta with the same quantum number $J^{P}$ should also contribute to the mass spectra of the triply baryons.
 For $\Omega_{ccb}$ as an example, all of the possible assignments for 1$P(\frac{3}{2}^{-})$ and 1$D(\frac{5}{2}^{+})$ are listed in Table \ref{mixtrue}.
 From this table, we can see that the energies of the single configuration with $\lambda-$mode are truly lower than the other configurations.
 For example, the configurations ($l_{\rho}$ $l_{\lambda}$ $L$ $s$ $j$)=($0$ $1$ $1$ $1$ $1$), ($0$ $1$ $1$ $1$ $2$) for 1$P(\frac{3}{2}^{-})$ state and ($0$ $2$ $2$ $1$ $2$), ($0$ $2$ $2$ $1$ $3$) for 1$D(\frac{5}{2}^{+})$ state are lower states in energy than the others.
-After considering the configurations mixing, the eigenvalues and mixing coefficients are shown in the last two columns in this table.
+We also calculate the eigenvalues and mixing coefficients by considering the configurations mixing.
+The results are shown in the last two columns in Table \ref{mixtrue}.
 It is shown that the lowest energy for 1$P(\frac{3}{2}^{-})$ state is $8311$ MeV without considering the mixing effect.
 This value becomes to be $8302$ MeV after considering the configuration mixing.
 For 1$D(\frac{5}{2}^{+})$ state, this value changes from $8527$ MeV to $8518$ MeV.
-That is to say, the lowest energy for each $J^{P}$ state is slightly lowered by the configuration mixing.
+That is to say, the lowest energy for each $J^{P}$ state is slightly lowered if the configuration mixing is considered.